prologin/sadm/docs/source/setup.rst

 Then, install them::

-  python install.py networkd resolved systemctl enable systemd-networkd && systemctl start systemd-networkd systemctl enable systemd-resolved && systemctl start systemd-resolved
+  python install.py networkd resolved systemctl enable --now systemd-networkd systemctl enable --now systemd-resolved

 At this point you should reboot and test your network configuration: